What Is the CQC?

 Safe

-Safety ensures the quality of care across various healthcare settings, protecting people from avoidable harm and abuse.
+Safety ensures quality care across various healthcare settings, protecting people from avoidable harm and abuse.
 The safe standard aims to uphold high-quality care delivery by assessing safeguarding procedures, risk assessments, emergency preparedness, medication safety, and the overall management of healthcare services.
-This ultimately fosters an environment where individuals receive safe, effective, and compassionate care.
+This ultimately fosters an environment where people receive safe, effective, and compassionate care.
 Regulators take the protection of service users seriously.
 Therefore, record-keeping and medication management are part of the safety measures care providers must meet.

 Effective